Ramon Gandia, Nome, Alaska

 Daughter Uugiinisi, born 1985 is youngest, lives now in Palmer with her significant other, Doug Deering.

 Stepson Thomas, born 1979, completed 4 years in the Marine Corps.
-He resides here in Nome and works at Nome Grocery.
-He married Pamera Simpson and have a baby daughter (2012).
+He resides here in Nome and works at the Polar Cafe.
+He was married to Pamera Simpson and baby daughter Josslyn (2012) lives with Thomas.

-Natasha, 1969, is a heavy equipment operator and laborer, currently residing near Seattle, Washington.
+Natasha, 1969, is a heavy equipment operator and laborer, currently residing in Lynwood, Washington.

 Skipper, Ramon's late but beloved dog, was veteran of many a 4-wheeler adventure, helicopter rides, sailboats, powerboats, canoes, trucks trips....you name it.
 He went anywhere, but crossed the rainbow bridge to the summerlands on September 24, 2004, at age 17.